mheadd/voiceingov.org/_posts/2007-12-28-mitigating-sql-injection-vulnerabilities-in-voicexml-applications.md

 _&#8220;Our application servers are behind a firewall and aren&#8217;t accessible from outside our network.
 The only connection to the outside world are the phone lines coming into our call center.&#8221;_

-That may be true (its not â€“ I assume that there is Internet access in your call center.
+That may be true (its not "“ I assume that there is Internet access in your call center.
 Doh!), but even if it is it just means your safe from outside attacks.
 There isn&#8217;t anything stopping anyone from inside your network from getting cute.
 Still think your safe?

 To boil it down, there is no good excuse for not taking steps to avoid SQL injection attacks in voice applications.

 ### What can be done?

 First and foremost, voice developers should have a thorough understanding of the issue and take the appropriate steps to cleanse user input.
-User input is anything that a user can possibly submit to your application â€“ you may have control over what selections a user can make in your voice application, but an attacker that is &#8220;footprinting&#8221; your application with a browser can put in anything they want.
+User input is anything that a user can possibly submit to your application "“ you may have control over what selections a user can make in your voice application, but an attacker that is &#8220;footprinting&#8221; your application with a browser can put in anything they want.

 The best way to mitigate the risk of SQL injection attacks against voice applications is (not surprisingly) identical to that for other kinds of web applications.
 Follow the [checklist provided by Open Web Application Security Project](http://www.owasp.org/index.php/Top_10_2007-A2).
 If I can quote Brad (Judge Reinhold) from Fast Times at Ridgemont High: &#8220;Learn it&#8230; Know it&#8230; Live it!&#8221;